Mohamed-94/SalesPrediction_For_SupplyChain/README.md

 # SalesPrediction_For_SupplyChain
-Sales forecasting for the supply chain industry.
+Sales forecasting for Supply Chain industry.

 <p align="center">
   <a href="#about">About</a> •